 Tor is a network of distributed servers that are run by people like you and me.

 In a Tor network, at any one time, a pathway is established between 3 servers.
 These servers then serve as the nodes of the network, providing encryption and anonymity.
-Following things happen when you connect to a Tor network:
+The following things happen when you connect to a Tor network:

 - 3 servers are chosen, and a path is established between them.
 The servers are called the Guard Node, the Middle Node, and the Exit Node